xsantanax/one-news/README.md

 ### 2. Server-Side (Backend) Architecture:

 - [Node] - Chosen for creating the API, since it allows for building scalable and efficient server-side applications using JavaScript.

+- [Express] - Chosen for its simplicity and flexibility in building web applications and APIs on top of Node.js.
+It provides a minimalist framework that allows developers to structure their applications in a modular and organized way.

 - [MongoDB] - Chosen for storing and managing data due to its robustness and scalability, with its NoSQL model providing efficient handling of complex data structures and seamless integration with Node.js.